 A total of eight patients with COVID-19 were recruited for this study.
-SARS-CoV-2 infection was defined as confirmed reverse transcription polymerase chain reaction (RT-PCR) on nasal swab.
+SARS-CoV-2 infection was defined as confirmed reverse transcriptase polymerase chain reaction on nasal swab.
 Eight donors were included in this study because this was the largest number of donors for which large numbers of antibodies could be practically cloned and characterized.
 At least two independent experiments were performed for affinity measurements, neutralization assays, and antibody competition assays, and the results shown are derived from representative experiments.
-The clinical and biological characteristics of the donors are listed in table S1.
+The clinical and biological characteristics of the donors are listed in Table S1.
 All volunteers gave informed consent using a template approved by the Dartmouth-Hitchcock Hospital (D-HH) Human Research Protection Program (Institutional Review Board) with the clinical component coordinated by the Clinical Research Unit of D-HH.
 This study was unblinded and not randomized.

-CoV antigens
+Coronavirus antigens

-To generate prefusion-stabilized SARS-CoV-2 S-2P S protein, a plasmid encoding residues 1 to 1208 of the SARS-CoV-2 S with a mutated S1/S2 furin cleavage site (RSAR to GSAS), proline substitutions at positions 986 and 987 and a C-terminal T4 fibritin domain, human rhinovirus 3C (HRV3C) cleavage site, 8xHisTag, and TwinStrepTag was transfected into human embryonic kidney-293 cells (DSMZ ACC 305) using PEIpro (PolyPlus, catalog no. 115-100).
-Kifunensine (5 μM) was added 3 hours after transfection, and the expressed protein was harvested from cell supernatants for further purification using Ni Sepharose resin (Cytiva, catalog no.17531804) and StrepTactin XT Superflow high-capacity resin (IBA Life Sciences, catalog no. 24030025).
-Purified protein was polished by size exclusion chromatography, using a HiLoad 16/600 Superdex 200 pg column (Cytiva, catalog no. 28989335) and a HiLoad 16/600 column packed with 125 ml of Superose 6 resin (Cytiva, catalog no. 17048901) successively, in phosphate-buffered saline (PBS).
+To generate prefusion-stabilized SARS-CoV-2 S-2P spike protein, a plasmid encoding residues 1-1208 of the SARS-CoV-2 spike with a mutated S1/S2 furin cleavage site (RSAR to GSAS), proline substitutions at positions 986 and 987 and a C-terminal T4 fibritin domain, HRV3C cleavage site, 8x HisTag and TwinStrepTagwas transfected into HEK-293 cells (DSMZ, ACC 305) using PEIpro (PolyPlus, Cat#115-100).
+Kifunensine (5 μ M) was added 3 hours after transfection and the expressed protein was harvested from cell supernatants for further purification using Ni Sepharose resin (Cytiva, Cat#17531804) and StrepTactin XT Superflow high-capacity resin (IBA Life Sciences, Cat#24030025).
+Purified protein was polished by size exclusion chromatography, using a HiLoad 16/600 Superdex 200 pg column (Cytiva, Cat#28989335) and a HiLoad 16/600 column packed with 125mL of Superose 6 resin (Cytiva, Cat#17048901) successively, in PBS.